Marital Property Division

 Division of Retirement Assets

-While it may seem “easy” to divide a company pension or 401K because its value is known, it can, in fact, be quite complicated.
-Retirement assets are treated differently than other assets by the IRS.
-If the division is handled improperly, it may disqualify the retirement plan and taxes then must be paid on the asset.
-Some plans cannot be accessed until the employee reaches retirement age.
+While it may seem “easy” to divide a company pension or 401(k) because its value is known, it can, in fact, be quite complicated.
+Retirement assets are treated differently by the IRS than other assets and may require a specialized court order for division.
+Retirement accounts require careful consideration and calculation of your separate and/or marital interest.
+If the account division is handled improperly, you can suffer unexpected and costly tax consequences.
+Each retirement plan is unique and many pension plans can be complicated to divide.

 The attorneys at Stiles Ewing Powers PC are experienced in valuing the marital portion of retirement assets and pension plan calculations.
 We will work with you to secure all benefits to which you are entitled.
 We have extensive experience with drafting the necessary and complex documents needed to transfer retirement benefits between spouses in divorce.